gomorizsolt/react-boilerplate/README.md

 ### Feedbacks

-Any kind of feedbacks, opinions are appreciated.
-Also feel free to open an issue in order to ask for improvements.
+Any kind of feedbacks, opinions and asks for improvements are appreciated.

 ### License